 Then, I trimmed the edges off of my boards on my table saw for a nice clean joint to glue.
 You don’t HAVE to do this, it just makes a nice smooth, flush clock surface.
 I just barely trimmed off the edges to get a square side.

 Now, it’s time for the glue up.
 I laid my pipe clamps out and situated my boards how I wanted them, making sure I could get a 24″ round out of it, then applied glue to the edges and clamped.

 Make sure to wipe off any glue squeeze out for easier sanding and clean up later.

 If you don’t have large clamps, you could also use pocket holes and screws to attach the boards together as well.

 Step 3: Cut Wood Round for Clock

-Now, you can cut your round with a jig saw, but I like using a router.
-Once the glue is dry from step 2, measure and find where you want your clock center and drill a hole at that point, leaving the bit sticking up.
-Then remove the bit from the drill leaving it in the wood.
+I measured to find where I wanted the clock center and drilled a hole at that point, leaving the bit sticking up.
+Then I removed the bit from the drill leaving it in the wood.